-Did you know that March is National Nutrition Month?
-In light of this designation, I would be remiss to overlook how you can use your Flexible Spending Account (FSA) or Health Savings Account (HSA) for nutrition eligible expenses.
+Did you know you can use your Flexible Spending Account (FSA) or Health Savings Account (HSA) for nutrition eligible expenses?

 One thing to remember is that eligible medical expenses are strictly defined as “the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.”
 Furthermore, the purpose of the expense must be to relieve or prevent a physical or mental defect or illness.
 In other words, eligible expenses have specific medical purposes, so food consumed to maintain routine health does not qualify.